 Where the design community meets.

-Joined about 8 years ago via an invitation from Seyi O.
+Joined over 8 years ago via an invitation from Seyi O.

 First, I'll say the new app looks clean.
 A definite improvement.

 But... and I may be being too critical.
 Google's Material Design ostensibly draws the bulk of its inspiration from the real world -- materials like cards, motions mimicking those governed by the laws of physics, etc. And yet they make some odd choices in their interfaces that, I think, work against the models they're trying to create.

 As mentioned already, the main view is the draggable map, yet you can slide from the left to open the side drawer.
 To me that is not consistent with a design based on materials because the map is an endless canvas.
 It would make more sense if the main view were not draggable, and thus opening the side drawer would be akin to sliding cards away or into view.